Custom homes

 What separates Kuechle from other Twin Cities custom builders?

 Fifty years in business under the same family.
-Most projects have either Andy Kuechle or his son on site regularly.
-We're known for restraint and follow-through more than for the loudest finishes.
+Most projects have either Kevin Kuechle or his son Andrew on site regularly.
+We work for homeowners who care more about how the house holds up than how the photos look at reveal.
 The houses we're proudest of are the ones that still feel right twenty years in.

 Next step